marcov/nc-ddns/README.md

 ## Limitations
 - Right now only a single host per machine is supported.
-- Config & cache files paths are hard-coded.
+- Configuration & cache files paths are hard-coded.

+## Notes